cobianzo/cartelera-scrap/README.md

     [1] => 2025-06-27
     [2] => 2025-06-01
 )
-- create bash to deploy plugin.
+- create /bin bash to deploy plugin.
+- Refactor: ideally we loop all shows and save all relevan information in the results option table. then we render those results in the table. (at the mo it calculates de output results as we render that table html)